 Westminster College encourages international and off-campus study by its students as well as study by international students in Fulton.
-Eligible students should meet the minimum grade point average requirement for the selected program, be in good academic and disciplinary standing and must have attended a minimum of one semester at Westminster College prior to departure for the program.
+Eligible students should meet the minimum grade point average requirement (if any) for the selected program, be in good academic and disciplinary standing and must have attended a minimum of one semester at Westminster College prior to departure for the program.
 Students may elect to study off-campus in a domestic or international program and can also participate in off-campus programs led by our faculty, to such destinations as Australia, Belize, Costa Rica, Ecuador, France, Germany, Iceland and Peru to name only a few.
 Credit transfer and scholarship opportunities are available.
-Interested students should contact the Director of International & Off-Campus Programs for more information.